LoganEStack/cs_compendium/README.md

 > [https://www.geeksforgeeks.org/greedy-algorithms](https://www.geeksforgeeks.org/greedy-algorithms/?ref=shm)

 [**Dijkstra’s Shortest Path:**](http://geeksforgeeks.org/dijkstras-shortest-path-algorithm-greedy-algo-7/)  Memorize this algorithm.
 Given a weighted graph and a source vertex in the graph, find the shortest paths from the source to all the other vertices in the given graph.
-The input should be an adjacency matrix which tells you which vertices are connected, and the weight on the line connecting them.
+The input should be an adjacency list or matrix which tells you which vertices are connected, and the weight on the line connecting them.

-Keep a running list of all visited vertices and their distance values.
-While the list doesn’t include all vertices (signalling completion), pick an unvisited vertex with the smallest distance value (edge weight).
-Add that vertex to the list, and then visit all adjacent vertices to that vertex that have not already been visited.
-For each one, if the distance from the source to the adjacent vertex through the selected vertex is less than the current distance value for that adjacent vertex, update it in our list to the shorter path.
+Keep a list of unvisited nodes and a running list of distance values (initialized to infinity).
+Pick the unvisited node with the smallest distance value (the starting node will be set to 0 and go first).
+Visit all adjacent nodes to that node that have not already been visited (are in the unvisited list).
+For each one, if the distance from the source to the adjacent node through the selected node is less than the current distance value for that adjacent node, update it in our list to the shorter path.
 Basically, if a shorter path exists through this new node that we chose, take it instead of whatever path we originally took.
+(Choose node with smallest path, update its neighbors, repeat)

-How this is done practically is that we keep two sets of vertices, one with visited nodes and one with corresponding distances.
+How this is done practically is that we keep two sets of nodes, one with visited nodes and one with corresponding distances.
 Set the starting node’s distance equal to 0.
 Visit the vertex that hasn’t already been visited with the smallest minimum distance value (sum of line weights from the source to the current node).
 The first node selected will be the source since we set it to 0.
 This vertex can be connected to any visited vertex in the graph.
 Add that vertex to the visited set.
 Then, iterate through all vertices.
 If a vertex is adjacent to the currently selected vertex and has not been visited already then we compare the distance already logged for that vertex to that of our selected vertex plus the distance to the adjacent node.
 If this new route is smaller, update the adjacent node in the distance list with the shorter distance value.

 [**Fractional Knapsack problem:**](https://www.geeksforgeeks.org/fractional-knapsack-problem/)  Given the weights and values of N items, put these items in a knapsack of capacity W to get the maximum total value in the knapsack.
 In Fractional Knapsack, we can break items for maximizing the total value of the knapsack.